Demartek Storage Networking Interface Comparison

 - SAS Advanced Features — SAS has a flexible structure, allowing enhancements to be added to the protocol and higher layers that are separate from the speed increases.
 SAS Storage Intelligence (SSD optimizations) and persistent connections are two features that were added to 12 Gb/s SAS after the 12 Gb/s SAS specification was completed.
 This flexibility will allow other new features to be added to 24G SAS in the future.

 - SATA New Features — New features are expected to be added to the SATA specification periodically as needed.
-The pattern has been for new revisions to be published every year or two.
+The pattern in the past has seen new revisions of the SATA specification every year or two.
 See the history section above for the various revisions to the SATA specification.

 - SD7.0 with SD Express and SD Ultra Capacity

 - The SD Express 7.0 specification, announced in June 2018, adds the popular PCI Express® and NVMe™ interfaces to the legacy SD interface.
 This new specification for the well-known SD cards used in consumer devices is will support speeds up to 985 MB/sec of throughput, far higher than previous SD specifications.
 With this new speed and interface, a variety of applications, including consumer, IoT and enterprise, will be able to run directly on SD Express media.

 - SD Ultra Capacity (SDUC) extends the potential maximum capacity of SD cards to 128TB from the previous limit of 2TB.

 - The SD7.1 specification, announced in February 2019, adds the microSD Express card that incorporates the SD Express interface using PCIe NVMe to the microSD form factor.